Support When Your Child Has Cancer

 - within your community

-How do we find the social worker at the hospital?
+How do I find the social worker at the hospital?

 A social worker will be aware of you and your child's arrival in the ward at the hospital.
 The social worker will arrange to meet you and talk with you about the various types of support available for your family.